frephs/collective-mailing/README.md

 [Online preview here](https://htmlpreview.github.io/?mailbomb.html)

 ## Todo
-- Python script to create mailbombing landings
+- Python script to automate the creation of pages like this